-- A. No new teacher shall be employed by the Board for a regular Teaching assignment who does not have a Bachelor's degree from an accredited college or university, except in case of absolute necessity.
-The Association shall be notified in each instance. - B. Every teacher shall hold a valid teaching certificate and have filed credentials, transcripts, and applications with the office of the superintendent. - C. Teachers shall not be assigned outside of their teaching certificates in grades K-6, or their major or minor fields of study in the high school.
-In grades 7 and 8, teachers must have a major or minor, or satisfactory teaching experience, in the subject area within the last five (5) years.
+- A. No new teacher shall be employed by the Board for a regular teaching assignment who does not have a Bachelor's degree from an accredited college or university, except in case of a waiver from the Michigan Department of Education.
+The Association shall be notified in each instance. - B. Every teacher shall hold a valid teaching certificate and have filed credentials, transcripts, and applications with the office of the superintendent.

-D. HIGHLY QUALIFIED
+C. HIGHLY QUALIFIED

 - 1. Upon receipt of the Highly Qualified Teacher Worksheet from a teacher, the Administration will provide written confirmation of the teacher's highly qualified status. - 2.
-The Board of Education and the Laingsburg Education Association acknowledge that a teacher who is required as of the end of the 2005-06 school year by the ESEA to be "highly qualified" (as defined by the ESEA and the Michigan Department of Education) for his/her teaching assignment and is not "highly qualified" for his/her teaching assignment shall be assigned to a vacancy for which he/she is "highly qualified."
-They further agree that if there is no vacancy for which said teacher is "highly qualified," said teacher shall be treated under the Layoff and Recall Procedure of this Agreement as if his/her current position had been eliminated.
+A teacher must be "Highly Qualified" for his/her assignment.
+If there is no vacancy for which a teacher is highly qualified, the teacher shall be treated under the Board's Reduction and Recall policy.

-ARTICLE 9: VACANCIES, ASSIGNMENTS AND TRANSFERS
+ARTICLE 9: VACANCIES, ASSIGNMENTS, AND TRANSFERS

-Vacancy shall be defined as a newly created position, a position within the school district presently unfilled due to a teacher leaving the system, or a position within the school district presently unfilled due to a teacher taking another open position in the system.
-Vacancies shall be posted on a designated board in each building during the regular school year.
-At all other times, written notification of any vacancy shall be mailed to each teacher.
+Vacancy shall be defined as a newly created position, a position within the District presently unfilled due to a teacher leaving the system, or a position within the District presently unfilled due to a teacher taking another open position in the system.

-- A. If a teacher's assignment for the forthcoming school year represents a change in the assignment currently held by the teacher, such reassignment will only be made upon prior consultation with the affected bargaining unit member.
-In the event that a change in a teacher's given assignment is proposed after the close of the current school year, such a change will be considered an involuntary transfer, and shall therefore be implemented only in case of an emergency and to prevent undue disruption of the instructional program.
-The superintendent shall notify the affected teacher and the Association. - B. When vacancies occur during the school year, it may be difficult to fill them from within the district without undue disruption to the existing instructional program.
-At the time the vacancy occurs, it will be posted and filled according to this Article.
-If the superintendent in his/her reasonable judgment so determines, such vacancy may be filled on a temporary or tentative basis until the end of the semester or school year. - C. The Board declares its support of a policy of filling all vacancies from within its own teaching staff.
-Whenever a vacancy arises, the superintendent shall promptly, within 5 days, notify the Association in writing.
-Interested teachers shall follow the procedure as set forth in Section D of this Article.
-If applications for a vacancy are received from the staff by the application deadline, then qualifications of all the applicants, including competency, experience, and other relevant factors will be considered.
-All qualifications being equal, teachers within the district will be given preference. - D. Requests by a teacher for assignment to a different class, building, or position shall be made in writing, one copy of which shall be filed with the superintendent and one with the Association.
-The application shall set forth the reasons for requesting the assignment, the school, grade, or position sought, and the applicant's academic qualifications.
+- A. If a teacher's assignment for the forthcoming school year represents a change in the assignment currently held by the teacher, the superintendent shall notify the affected teacher and the Association once the assignment is finalized. - B. When vacancies occur during the school year, it may be difficult to fill them from within the District without undue disruption to the existing instructional program.
+If the superintendent in his/her reasonable judgment so determines, such vacancy may be filled on a temporary or tentative basis until the end of the semester or school year. - C. Interested teachers shall follow the procedure as set forth in Section D of this Article. - D. Requests by a teacher for assignment to a different class, building, or position shall be made in writing, one (1) copy of which shall be filed with the superintendent and one (1) with the Association.
+The application shall set forth the reason(s) for requesting the assignment, the school, grade, or position sought, and the applicant's academic qualifications.
 Such requests shall be renewed once each year to assure active consideration by the Board. - E. Changes in assignments during the school year shall be designated as transfers.
 Should transfers be necessitated, the problem will be presented by the principal to the affected teaching staff in an effort to find a volunteer.
-If a mutually agreed upon transfer is not possible, the least senior teacher having the applicable certification and qualifications shall be transferred. - F. The assignments of adult education, summer school, and driver's education courses, and those extra duties listed in Appendix B shall not be obligatory, but shall be with the consent of the teacher.
-Such vacancies shall be posted per all vacancies, thus providing an opportunity for bargaining unit members to apply for said positions.
-Preference in making such assignments will be given to the best qualified teacher.
-Qualifications being equal, tenure teachers will receive preference.
+If a mutually agreed upon transfer is not possible, the Board shall decide. - F. The assignments of adult education, summer school, and driver's education courses, and those extra duties listed in Appendix B shall not be obligatory, but shall be with the consent of the teacher.
+Such vacancies shall be posted per all vacancies, thus providing an opportunity for bargaining unit employees to apply for said positions.